CVAP™—Check Valve Analysis and Prioritization Software

 - Create a check valve master database

-CVAP is based on three years of rigorous experimental and analytical research conducted by Kalsi Engineering, which resulted in the development of predictive models for check valve degradation.
+CVAP is based on three years of rigorous experimental and analytical research conducted by Kalsi Engineering.
+This research resulted in the development of predictive models for check valve degradation.
 Results of this research are reported in NUREG/CR-5159 and NUREG/CR-5583 entitled Prediction of Check Valve Performance and Degradation in Nuclear Power Plant Systems.
 As documented in these reports, the predictive models have been found to correlate well with observed in-service degradation.
 CVAP also incorporates the technical guidelines provided by EPRI Document NP-5479, Application Guidelines for Check Valves in Nuclear Power Plants.
 The program is fully documented, and has been verified according to Kalsi Engineering’s Quality Assurance Program.

 CVAP analysis considers the specifics of each valve, and the influence of the overall system.
 The factors considered are: